Cue Card # 259 - Describe something which is produced in your country

-The name of this product is called “Nakshi Kantha”.
-The term “Nakshi” has been derived from the word “Naksha” which means an array of colourful patterns and designs, and “Kantha” means “patched cloth” on which many gorgeous looking “Naksha” is made.
+This product is called “Nakshi Kantha”.
+The term “Nakshi” has been derived from the word “Naksha” which means an array of colourful patterns and designs, and “Kantha” means “patched cloth”, which is a kind of quilt, on which many gorgeous looking “Naksha” is made.

-Anyway, this “Nakshi Kantha” lineage can be traced back to a time when rural women in greater Bangla (including today’s Bangladesh and parts of today’s India) engaged in this form of craft, not necessarily because they wanted to create some kinds of 'art', but out of everyday need.
-Even though this Nakshi Kantha essentially is a heritage product of Bangladesh, they are prized by many Europeans and Americans today because of their stunning looks.
+Anyway, this “Nakshi Kantha” lineage can be traced back to a time when rural women in greater Bangla (including today’s Bangladesh and parts of today’s India) engaged in this form of craft, not necessarily because they wanted to create some kind of 'art', but out of daily need.
+Nakshi Kantha essentially is a heritage product of Bangladesh, however, they are also prized by many Europeans and Americans today because of their stunning looks.

 Even though in the beginning, the sole purpose of the Nakshi Kantha was to be used only as a quilt, but, with the passage of time, they became so popular that it was incorporated into many things, including everyday wear, such as the sari (a single piece of unstitched drape or garment which is used by the women in the Indian subcontinent), Kurtis (a loose collarless shirt which is worn in many regions of South Asia), tablecloths and decorative wall hangings.
 However, even though, these "Kanthas" are used for multi-purposes today, they serve primarily as bed pallets and light wraps.
 The small Kanthas are used as swaddling clothes for babies in rural areas of Bangladesh also.
 And, these “special” quilts are made by putting three to seven layers of colourful saris one over another and then sew them with the simple running stitch.